Destined for great things

 2016 also saw Catherine and fellow comic Cally Beaton perform their show Catcall for a full run at the Edinburgh Fringe, enjoying packed houses and stellar reviews.
 The following August, Catherine joined the line-up of the prestigious Pleasance Comedy Reserve.

 Catherine took her debut solo show, Immaculate, to the Edinburgh Fringe in 2018.
-Immaculate received widespread acclaim, with The Times describing it as “the sort of perfectly structured Edinburgh debut you always hope for and rarely get to see.”
+Immaculate received widespread acclaim, with The Times describing it as “the sort of perfectly structured Edinburgh debut you always hope for and rarely get to see” in their four star review.
 Catherine returned to the festival in 2019 with her second hour-long show, Lemon.
-It enjoyed a month of sold-out performances and excellent reviews before being brought to jam-packed audiences at London’s Soho Theatre.
-Catherine will tour Lemon in the UK in 2020.
+It enjoyed a month of sold-out performances and excellent reviews before taking the show on UK and Irish tour, including a run of jam-packed performances at London’s Soho Theatre Mainspace.

 Catherine has also taken her talents overseas.
-Spring 2019 saw Catherine chosen to join the line-up for New Order, which showcases the best in original and trendsetting comedy at Melbourne International Comedy Festival.
+Spring 2019 saw Catherine selected to join the line-up for New Order, which showcases the best in original and trendsetting UK comedy at Melbourne International Comedy Festival.

 Catherine is also a trained actor, having studied an MA in Acting for Screen at the Royal Central School of Speech and Drama.